wtg/documentation/CMS API.md

 This document contains information on how to use the CMS API and all queries relevant to WebTech.

+## Step 0: Getting the CMS API KEY
+David will continue his super awesome CMS documentation and get this in there as soon as possible.

 ### Get RCS ID
 Query: `http://cms.union.rpi.edu/api/users/view_rcs/[RCS_ID]/`